-The execution time is reported in units of xdc.runtime.Timestamp counts, and the load is reported in percentages.
+The execution time is reported as the count stored by the xdc.runtime.
+Timestamp module (see Section 5.5).
+The CPU load is reported in percentages.

 By default, load data is gathered for all threads.
 You can use the configuration parameters Load.hwiEnabled, Load.swiEnabled, and Load.taskEnabled to select which type(s) of threads are monitored.